Dougbacon/Turtlebot_follower/README.md

 1. Ensure you have the correct repositories as listed above
 2. Open new terminal
 3. Run command "roslaunch multi_robot main.launch"
 4. Open matlab and add the multi_robot folder and sub folders to your path
+5. Open Matlab folder within the multi_robot folder
-5. Run Group7_Project.m
+6. Run Group7_Project2.m
-6. Open a new terminal
+7. Open a new terminal
-7. Run command "rosrun teleop_twist_keyboard teleop_twist_keyboard.py /cmd_vel:=/leader/cmd_vel"
+8. Run command "rosrun teleop_twist_keyboard teleop_twist_keyboard.py /cmd_vel:=/leader/cmd_vel"
-8. Adjust the velocity of the leader robot;
+9. Adjust the velocity of the leader robot;
 - press x until linear "speed" is ~ 0.08
 - press c until the angular speed “turn” is ~ 0.5
-9. Use "ijkl" to control the leader robot
+10. Use "ijkl" to control the leader robot

 # Collaborators
 - Reamy Muong (40%)